KenB773/AI-Red-Team/README.md

 # IMDB Sentiment Classification (HTB Skills Assessment)

-This project tackles a binary sentiment classification task using the [IMDB movie reviews dataset](https://ai.stanford.edu/~amaas/data/sentiment/), as part of a HackerOne/HTB skills assessment.
+This project tackles a binary sentiment classification task using the [IMDB movie reviews dataset](https://ai.stanford.edu/~amaas/data/sentiment/), as part of a HackTheBox skills assessment.
 The goal was to train a model capable of predicting whether a given movie review is **positive (1)** or **negative (0)**.

 ---